ecofic/article-efficiently-merging-arrays-in-javascript/README.md

-# Efficiently Merging Arrays in JavaScript
+# Article
-This repository is associated with the Efficiently Merging Arrays in JavaScript article.
+This repository is associated with the [Efficiently Merging Arrays in JavaScript](#) article.
-This project serves as a basic performance benchmark suite.
+This repository includes the samples and basic performance benchmark tool.

 ## Getting Started
 To get started: